Several equations in the world have changed in the past couple of months that the pandemic has been wreaking havoc around the earth.

-Can it be said that online learnings are better than classroom ones?
+Can we compare online learning vs classroom learning?
+Are online learnings better than classroom ones?
 Or is it that online training can never replace the good old classroom courses?
-Let us look at some of the pros and cons of online vs. classroom learning.
+Let us look at some online learning vs classroom learning pros and cons.

 Online learning: Often, online learning is used synonymously with distance learning.
 The two are similar in the way that in both cases, the learner is physically away from the source of learning, but they are not the same.
 In fact, it will be safe to say that online learning is a type of distance learning where the learning is transferred through online means or the internet.
 Online learning is also called e-learning.

 Examples: Off late, online education has become extremely popular, even before the onset of Covid19.
 There are numerous tutorials available on YouTube, social media such as LinkedIn, etc. There are also online courses and certifications on sites such as Udemy, which allows students to get certified without having to enter a classroom.
 Owing to the disruption caused by the pandemic, even the schools are now following online classes.

 Advantages: The reason why online courses became so popular is because of its multiple advantages over traditional courses.
 Some of them are:

 – Online learning can be done anywhere, anytime.
 Practically even when one is on vacation or on leaves, one can complete a course without having to step out of the home.